zextras/tech-doc/source/suite/backup.rst

 compressed LDAP dump that can also be used standalone to restore a broken LDAP configuration.

-   **Note**

-   In case the LDAP backup can not be executed (e.g., because the access credential are wrong or invalid, SmartScan will simply ignore to back up the LDAP configuration, but will nonetheless save a backup of all the remaining configuration
+.. note:: In case the LDAP backup can not be executed (e.g., because the access credential are wrong or invalid, SmartScan will simply ignore to back up the LDAP configuration, but will nonetheless save a backup of all the remaining configuration

 When the Backup on External Volume functionality is active, SmartScan creates one (daily) archive for each account which include all the